-In May 2023 the Sustainable Energy Authority of Ireland (SEAI) published a report on the national survey they commissioned of people's opinions of new commercial solar or wind farm projects in Ireland.
-17 In 2022, surveyors conducted in-person interviews on the doorstep across rural Ireland.
-The survey included 1,764 households which included 1,116 households within 5km of a new commercial ECENED. wind or solar project sites, of which 219 live within 1km of a project site.
+In May 2023 the Sustainable Energy Authority of Ireland (SEAI) published a report on the national survey they commissioned of people's opinions of new commercial solar or wind farm projects in wind or solar project sites, of which 219 live within 1km of a project site.

+Ireland.
+17 In 2022, surveyors conducted in-person interviews on the doorstep across yural Ireland.
+The survey included 1,764 households which included 1,116 households within 5km of anew commercial